-On this page, we are going to detail discuss effective written communication and principles of effective writing which should follow to make written communication effective.
+On this page, we are going to detail discuss effective written communication and the principles of effective writing which should follow to make written communication effective.

 The following steps are to be taken for effective written communication:

 Plan for effective written communication.